Difference Between Bubblers vs Bongs

 Marijuana smoking pieces like bongs, bubblers and dab rigs offer different pros and cons.
 One of the fun things about smoking herb is there's so many different ways to do it, and an inordinate amount of ways to customize the experience.
 While general rules do apply, what may be best for someone isn't the best option for another.

-Two of the most popular ways to smoke cannabis are through bongs and bubblers.
+Two of the most popular ways to smoke cannabis are through water pipes and bubblers.
 Cannabis terms frequently get switched around and there's ambiguity regarding what someone's actually smoking from.

 Interested to see what's the best option for you?
 Let's get into it!